karasune

-Kara Sune - October 20, 2025
+Kara Sune - March 20, 2024

 The tech world moves fast faster than anyone can fully keep up with.
 One week there’s a new JavaScript framework, the next week there’s a design tool everyone is suddenly talking about, and before you even wrap your head around that, a new cybersecurity threat drops that makes you feel like you’ve not learned anything at all.
 It’s easy to feel like you’re falling behind simply because there are always ten new things happening at the same time.

-But here’s the truth nobody really says out loud: too many new things don’t make you better.
+But here’s the truth nobody really says out loud: Too Many New Things Don’t Make You Better.

 They make you distracted, overwhelmed, and constantly unsure of what to focus on.
 And if your actual goal is to build things, grow in your craft, and become better at what you do, chasing everything will slow you down more than it helps you.